RBEGamer/AtomicChess/README.md

-# Integration of an embedded system into a cloud infrastructure using the example of an autonomous chess table
+# AtomicChess - The most advanced self playing chess table

 ![ATC_PROD_TABLE_FINAL_IMG_orig](https://user-images.githubusercontent.com/9280991/220172093-60a4af1e-1d08-4d89-8e21-97ade77841fa.jpg)

+## Integration of an embedded system into a cloud infrastructure using the example of an autonomous chess table

+**NOTE**This project is my bachelor thesis in computer science.
+The thesis with details is also available in this repository.

-## Abstract
+### Abstract

 The goal of the work is to develop an autonomous chess table, which is able to move chess pieces autonomously and to react to user interactions.
 The core question of the thesis thus relates to the verification of the feasibility including the creation and implementation of an embedded system and a cloud infrastructure.
 The focus is especially on the programming of the embedded system and the interaction of this with a server accessible from the Internet, which serves as an intermediary between different manholes and other end devices.